dragosiordachioaia/credit-score/README.md

 Styling is achieved via external .scss files, and the naming of elements follows the BEM convention.
 External stylesheets are kept in the same place as the component for increased modularity, as are the test files.

 Testing is done with Jest, using snapshot testing for function outputs and for the rest, asserting that functions are called only when they need to.
 Testing coverage is as close to 100% as possible without making the tests unnecessarily brittle.

+The solution could benefit from more cross-browser compatibility, and that would indeed be achieved in a production setting.

+It works perfectly fine on Chrome, Firefox and Safari.

 --------------------------
 ### Unit testing coverage: